iszczesniak/cpp/memory/index.md

 semantics.

-An evaluation of a prvalue materializes the result (the **result object**, the result value) directly in a destination, voiding the need for the elision.
+An evaluation of a prvalue materializes the result (the **result object**, the result value) directly into a destination, voiding the need for the elision.
 That destination doesn't have to be a temporary, it can also be a variable.
-A **temporary materialization** is the materialization in a temporary, and not a materialization that is temporary.
+A **temporary materialization** is the materialization into a temporary, and not a materialization that is temporary.
 Here's an example:

 ```cpp
 {% include_relative materialization.cc %}